tangzyer/tangzy.github.io/_pages/about.md

 Miscellaneous
 ======
-My profile photo is taken by my friend.
+In my free time I like to listen to music, especially those I can dance to.
+I am fond of TV plays and movies.
+I am a fan of the Netflix series *the Stranger Things* since high school.

-I am with Tsinghua Students Choir since 2019.
-My part is alto.
+My profile photo is taken by my friend [Shawn](https://www.linkedin.com/in/zeshengfu/).

 My sister [Ningjing Tang](https://ningjingtang.com/).